fongandrew/hydeout/_posts/2017-12-30-Scalable,Secure Blog in AWS.md

 title: Scalable,Secure Blog in AWS
 ---

 With a plan  to build self managed blog platform which would inifinetly scale ,secure,flexible and cost effectiveness as key design principles.
-Here are the details

 ### Design Principles:

 * Scale
-  - To support large scale, the content should be static with no web servers to manage, AWS S3 serves supports this out of box.
+  - The content should be static with no web servers to manage, AWS S3 serves supports this out of box.
   - By going with static pages, it also helps to improve latency by take advantage of content delivert networks (CDN), Hence will use Cloudfront
   - DNS routing to the TLD will make use of Alias Feature using Route 53